Important information for prospective new divers

 ……..and of course any club member for an opinion (and oh boy there are a lot of opinions available, especially when it comes to kit!).

-Top tip: Don’t be tempted to rush out and buy your kit straight away, try as many different club masks, BCDs as you can during the training to find out which you are most comfortable with.
+Top tip: Don’t be tempted to rush out and buy all your kit straight away, try as many different club masks, BCDs as you can during the first weeks of your training to find out which you are most comfortable with.
+However the club would expect all trainees to have purchased their own mask and fins by the end of their pool training.

 How much is the Ocean Diver course?